RMS Mauretania (1906): Design and construction

-Mauretania and Lusitania were both designed by Cunard naval architect Leonard Peskett, with Swan Hunter and John Brown working from plans for an ocean greyhound with a stipulated service speed of twenty-four knots in moderate weather, as per the terms of her mail subsidy contract.
+Mauretania and Lusitania were both designed by Cunard naval architect Leonard Peskett, with Swan Hunter and John Brown working from plans for an ocean greyhound with a stipulated service speed of twenty-four knots in moderate weather, as per the terms of the mail subsidy contract.
 Peskett's original configuration for the ships in 1902 was a three-funnel design, when reciprocating engines were destined to be the powerplant.
 A giant model of the ships appeared in Shipbuilder's magazine in this configuration.
 Cunard decided to change power plants to Parsons' new turbine technology, and the ship's design was again modified when Peskett added a fourth funnel to the ship's profile.
 Construction of the vessel finally began with the laying of the keel in August 1904.
 By tradition, the hull was painted in a light grey colour for photographic purposes during her launch; a common practice of the day for the first ship in a new class, as it made the lines of the ship clearer in the black-and-white photographs.
 Her hull was painted black before her maiden voyage.